 Gary and David learnt quickly the value of listening to advice, albeit they were selective as they picked and chose what they thought was relevant to their market.
 One of those pieces of advice was to realize that they were in fact, not in the furniture business, but in the lifestyle business.
 Gary firmly believes that ‘people who buy our furniture are buying a lifestyle’.

 In 1996, a group of local jazz enthusiasts approached them to use the unused western shed for their annual Jazz Festival.
 The group re-roofed and re-floored the shed and three months later David and Gary found themselves wearing suits at a $175 a head show, watching James Morrison, Tommy Emmanuel and Grace Knight, whilst they ate crayfish and drank wine.
 The Premier arrived in a helicopter, and 1,000 people by train especially catered for the occasion.
 Gary remembers looking at David and saying “Oh, how your luck can change!”

 There have been many defining moments in their business and none more so than in 1995, when they decided to opt out of the production side of the business.
 For a long time, they believed that no one could do things better than themselves, but if the business was to grow, then they had to learn to delegate and focus on managing the business.
-They also realised that they had to take responsibility for those aspects of managing the business that they were individually best at – Gary would focus on the creative aspects of the business, while David the day to day organisational needs of the business.
+They also realized that they had to take responsibility for those aspects of managing the business that they were individually best at – Gary would focus on the creative and marketing aspects of the business, while David the day to day organizational needs and financial control of the business.

 With the growing number of visitors to the gallery, they also realized that the business and its clients would benefit from the presence of other craft businesses and a café.
 A café facility was created in the mill’s old office complex, and rented out.